bgamari/ghc-dump/notes.md

 These terms should not mark the argument of the function call as different!

+TODO: make up modules that exhibit this behavior for tests

 ## possible solution

 - Traverse both terms simultaneously, pair up corresponding binders, translate one of them into the "binder universe" of the other